iafisher/venice/docs/design/edge-cases.md

-## Assigning to a parenthesized expression:
+## Assigning to a parenthesized expression
 ```
 (a) = 42;
 ```